santoshg1507/AQIDemo/README.md

 **Description**

 Project is structured using MVVM architecture.
 This is demo app for showing AQI data.
-In project contain 2 page first page: listing the city with latest AQI Data second page: showing aqi live data graph. in graph data will be updated in given time interval.
+App contains 2 page. first page: listing the city with latest AQI Data second page: showing aqi live data graph. in graph data will be updated in given time interval.